2019-02-21 Proof of Physical Address for Business Bank Accounts

 A physical address is an address for a tangible building, which can be a home or office building or even an office suite inside a corporate building.
 For that reason, a PO Box address is not a physical address because it's just a mailbox located inside a post office.

 Technically, all of our location addresses are physical addresses.
 However, in order for us to be able to tack on a mailbox number (the "#xxxx" portion of the address) to the end of our address, we are required to register ourselves as a Commercial Mail Receiving Agent (CMRA) with the post office.
 When we do that, the USPS will flag and mark our physical address as a CMRA address.
-When that happens, our address is no longer considered a physical address but is now considered a mailbox address.
+Once that's completed, our address is no longer considered a physical address but is now considered a mailbox address.
 This is what the USPS database shows for our Nevada location:

 Physical Address vs. Commercial Street Address